GuipengLi/SharePathway/README.rst

 Installation
 ------------

+This version is only for python2.
+I'm working on update for python3.
 The first step is to install Python if you haven't already.
 Python is available from the `Python project page <https://www.python.org/>`_ .
 The next step is install sharepathway.

 Install from PyPi using `pip <http://www.pip-installer.org/en/latest/>`_, a